{TokyoDev}

 So with that in mind, I think it’s important to get an overview of the market both for exceptional English-speaking international software developers, and typical Japanese ones.
 This article will compare TokyoDev’s own findings about software engineer salaries, with that of other Japanese sources.

-Since the first comprehensive survey TokyoDev conducted in 2019, salaries have been trending significantly upward, with the median increasing from ¥7.0 million to ¥9.5 million (a 36% increase) between 2019 and 2022.
+Since the first comprehensive survey TokyoDev conducted in 2019, salaries have been trending significantly upward until 2022, with the median increasing from ¥7.0 million to ¥9.5 million (a 36% increase).
+In our 2023 results, the median compensation decreased for the first time, to ¥8.5 million.

 Year Median Compensation